 Successfully published Writers can then apply for a promotion to “Senior Writer,” where their status is enhanced by receiving a “raise” in the form of receiving more points for the same kinds of article-products as they produced as Writers.
 And they receive an expanded range of article-products they can produce at their new level.
 Successfully published Senior Writers can then apply for a promotion to “Editor,” where they can take on additional levels of responsibility, as well as receiving an additional raise.

 The organization began in August 2016.
 It currently has produced over 700 articles that have received over 34,000 comments.
 It has established a Facebook presence and a Twitter feed.
 The project began with Dr Brad Whitener and his four classes.
-It has expanded to five professors and seven classes.
+It has expanded to five professors and eight classes.
 The project is scalable to include professors from multiple disciplines, and it is malleable to accommodate a variety of curricular objectives and teaching styles.